LAS VEGAS -- Desert Pines Golf Club remains different from other courses in Sin City.

 2. Convenience is king

 If you're staying on the Strip -- and that's almost everybody, right? -- Desert Pines is conveniently located.
-It's just a short cab ride away.
+It's just a short cab or Uber ride away.

 Split that with a foursome, and you've got the perfect Vegas buddies trip for a day.